JEichlerSummers/jeichlersummers.github.com/_posts/2015-04-21-Finding-Startup-Metric-That-Matters.md

 Facebook has persistently pursued this metric despite short term negative reactions:

 * In August 2012 Facebook told investors that there were 87 million (8.5% of total) fake or duplicate accounts on the platform.
-This caused FB stock to slump below $20 (x% on the day).
+This caused FB stock to slump below $20 for the first time.

-* In October 2014 (check date) Facebook introduced their real names only policy.
+* In October 2014 Facebook introduced their real names only policy.
 This led to the shutdown of accounts that looked suspicious - which happened to include the real accounts of many Drag Queens and Native Americans.
 Despite thousands signing a petition against the scheme, Facebook stuck with it (while introducing policies to deal with these specific cases).

-* During this cull of users many brand pages saw their number of likes drop significantly (not the most enjoyable experience if you'd been paying Facebook to increase that number).
+* During this cull of users many brand pages saw their number of likes drop significantly (not the most enjoyable experience if you’d been paying for Facebook ads to increase that number).

 Imagine what weaker management would have done.
 How easy it would have been to change an internal policy to say that Facebook now let you have as many accounts as you wanted so that it didn't look bad to investors in 2012.
 Or to go back on its real name policy in 2014 to reduce the press and user backlash.
 But it didn't do either of these things because they knew what metric that mattered and had the strength to focus on it.